Planning Your Trip to Buenos Aires

 • I just have some USD and ARS in my pocket at all times.

 Bring USD cash in 1’s, 5’s, 10’s, and 20’s for tipping.
-And bring $100 bills to exchange to local currency (new bills).
-You can spend either, but you may want to use local currency if you need change.
+You can spend either USD or ARS, but you may want to use local currency if you need change.
+Bring $100 bills for exchanging.

 5) Converter/Adapter